As Good as I Once Was

 "As Good as I Once Was" is a song recorded by American country music singer Toby Keith.
 It was released in May 2005 as the second single from Keith's album Honkytonk University.
 Keith wrote the song with Scotty Emerick.

+The song was later sampled on Riley Green's 2026 single "Think as You Drunk".

 Content

 The narrator, a man approaching or in middle age and apparently sitting in a bar, is put into situations that test his masculinity.
 Having outlived his glory days, he insists he now is no longer "as good as [he] once was" in his younger days, but although he no longer has the stamina to do what he used to do all the time, he can still be "as good, once, as [he] ever was."
 Examples given include a set of twins who want to draw him into a threesome and a fight against two rednecks and a "big fat biker man" to bail his buddy, Dave, out of a botched pool hustle.